Patterns vs. Patients: Evaluating LLMs against Mental Health Professionals on Personality Disorder Diagnosis through First-Person Narratives: Results

 \subsubsection{Semantic Embeddings}

-The MDS and UMAP projections of the semantic embeddings of diagnosis justifications are visualized in \autoref{fig:justifications}.
-Overall, for this analysis, MDS proved to be a more informative dimensionality-reduction method than UMAP, contributing to most of the observations summarized as follows.
+The MDS projections of the semantic embeddings of diagnosis justifications are visualized in \autoref{fig:justifications}, with heatmaps for the full matrices with cosine similarity values in \autoref{app:cosines}.

-\textbf{Models from a single family (but not necessarily the same series) are generally close semantically.} This is a general trend observable among all the evaluated model families: DeepSeek, GPT, Gemini, and Qwen, with their points creating visible neighborhoods distance-wise.
-Additionally, on the example of DeepSeek v3.1 Terminus, Qwen 3 32B, and GPT-5 clusters, we observe that the impact of chain-of-thought reasoning---either its binary presence in the case of the first two, or its gradation in the case of the last one---on model semantics is rather low.
+\textbf{Models from a single family (but not necessarily the same series) are generally close semantically.} This is a trend observable among all the evaluated model families compared to the global model similarity mean of 0.9348: DeepSeek (0.9723, $+$0.0375), GPT (0.9588, $+$0.0240), Gemini (0.9573, $+$0.0225), and Qwen (0.9807, $+$0.0459).
+Chain-of-thought reasoning had minimal semantic impact, with high similarity between reasoning and non-reasoning variants: 0.9860 for DeepSeek v3.1 Terminus, 0.9807 for Qwen 3 32B, and a between-variant mean of 0.9872 for GPT-5.

+\textbf{GPT-4.1 correlates semantically with the GPT-5 cluster, but markedly less so with GPT-4o.} GPT-4.1 is semantically close to the GPT-5 model variants (0.9687 mean similarity, $+$0.0339 over global model mean), echoing the previous observation.
+Conversely, GPT-4o is a clear family outlier: while all other within-family pairs span the 0.9573--0.9912 similarity score range, GPT-4o's ties to GPT-4.1 (0.9450) and the four GPT-5 variants (0.9077--0.9111) fall well below this band.